 Overall the designer uses form, color, and structure to restore order and balance to the garden.
 And, although hardscaping plays a big role in organizing and defining outdoor environments, it is the plants that complete the formal and structural aspects of a garden.

-If you’ve been feeling that you aren’t getting the most out of your backyard environment and you’d like to add more life and color to your gardens, please contact one of our garden management professionals to schedule a consultation.
+If you’ve been feeling that you aren’t getting the most out of your backyard environment and you’d like to add more life and color to your gardens, please contact one of our garden management professionals to schedule a phone consultation.